WulfGamesYT/MultiDatabasePDO/documentation/README.md

 ```php
 public function bindValue(string $nameOrNumber, $value)
 ```
-`$nameOrNumber` The name of the placeholder (you must include a colon ':' at the beginning).
+`$nameOrNumber` The name or number of the placeholder (must precede with a colon ':' if using a string placeholder).
 `$value` The variable or value to pass to the placeholder.